 We recommend requesting pre-lodgement comments at the start of your design process to ensure key issues are discussed early and before finalising your plans.

 - check the State Heritage Inventory to confirm if your proposal will affect a State Heritage Register-listed item or Aboriginal Place

 - review the item’s heritage listing and significance and consider how your proposal may impact the heritage significance.

 If your proposal relates to historical archaeology, see historical archaeology permits and exceptions for more information.

-What information to provide
+What supporting information to provide

 The more information you can provide with your request, the more detailed pre-lodgement comments you are likely to receive.

-Email us a request and attach this supporting information as a minimum:
+Attach this supporting information as a minimum:

 - site address